mattytaariq/ZeeCoinZCN_Contracts/README.md

 - Well-documented via NatSpec comments
 - Thoroughly tested with Hardhat and Waffle

-I created this library for my own use, to avoid having to maintain the same contracts in different repositories.
-If you find it useful too, it's a win for both of us.
+“I created this library for my own use, to avoid having to maintain the same contracts in different repositories.
+If you find it useful too, it's a win for both of us”

 ## Caveat Emptor